 All-in-One Cappuccino, Espresso and Coffee Maker – BCO 330T

 This is the most budget-friendly and simplest choice.
 While it doesn’t have the rave reviews of some other Delonghi machines, it gets the job done.
 If you want something under two hundred dollars that can brew both espresso and coffee, and a design that takes up less counter space, this might be a machine to at least consider.
 It also has a warming feature, so you have a convenient place to keep your coffee warm for up to two hours.

 3. Drip Coffee Makers

 Drip coffee is something you’ve most likely had, but may not be entirely sure what it means.
 Drip coffee is a brewing method, just like making an espresso requires a specialized brewing method.
 With drip coffee, you won’t get any crema, that frothy layer on top of espresso drinks that’s produced through high temperatures and pressure.

 Because there is no crema to produce, drip coffee is less precise and easier to customize.
-The aroma and flavor, though, of the coffee is especially important for drip coffee since you won’t get the same rich result of espresso, which is usually more flavorful.
-Drip coffee is a slower brewing process and at lower temperatures.
-Drip coffee is best for single-origin but especially for flavored coffees, as the slow brewing process can help bring out those flavors.
+The aroma and flavor, though, of the coffee are especially important for drip coffee since you won’t get the same rich result of espresso, which is usually more flavorful.
+Drip coffee is a slower brewing process, and at lower temperatures.
+Drip coffee is best for single origin but especially for flavored coffees, as the slow brewing process can help bring out those flavors.